gfx-rs/rspirv/README.md

-rspirv defines a common SPIR-V [data representation][doc-mr] (MR) as the medium for various purposes. rspirv also provides a [builder][doc-builder] to build the MR iteractively and a [parser][doc-parser] to parse a given SPIR-V binary module into its MR. A higher level structured representation is currently under developing.
+rspirv defines a common SPIR-V [data representation][doc-mr] (MR) as the medium for various purposes. rspirv also provides a [builder][doc-builder] to build the MR interactively and a [parser][doc-parser] to parse a given SPIR-V binary module into its MR. A higher level structured representation is currently under developing.